lgtanimoto/CulturalCSBytes/API.md

 I will go over the fields we have not touched upon yet:
 - `resources` - JSON object that lists resources available for the following:
   - `culture` - Resources available for cultures
-  - `questionSet` - Resources available for the chosen question set
+  - `questionSet` - Resources available for the chosen question set, the only one that will be populated
+    - `code` - The resource code.
+    - `title` - The resource title, ideally displayed as a hyperlink.
+    - `url` - The resource url, where the hyperlink should go to.
   - `questionMissed` - Resources that correspond to the questions missed

 ### 10. Session Results